 The Devil’s in the details.
 Details are important in your website, and microcopy is taking care of details!
 The microcopy is a forgotten text in many web pages, but it is a differentiator that will separate you from your competition and win over more users.

-When we decide to bet on copy, we usually focus on big texts that go directly to your homepage, your "about me" page or to the service page.
-However, as we care about creating compelling headlines or a memorable welcome sequence and CTA’s; we shouldn't forget the little texts that make a big difference: those words that humanize the conversation and move to action.
-This is how we get to the microcopy, the copy of the small details.
+When we decide to bet on a copy, we usually focus on big texts that go directly to your homepage, your about page or service page.
+However, as we care about creating compelling headlines or a memorable call to action (CTA), we shouldn't forget the little texts that make a big difference.
+Those words humanize the conversation and move to action.

 What is microcopy?

 Microcopy is those little words or phrases that help improve the UX (user experience) on a web page, add personality to texts and most importantly, encourage readers (and potential customers) to take action while reducing the rate of abandonment and increasing sales.
 We use microcopy to motivate users to take action, to solve their doubts, calm their fears, make them feel that they are not alone and that we are there to help them.